muhammadshoaibgothub/Full-Stack-New/readme.md

 ---

 ## 📌 About This Journey
-I have experience with MERN stack, but now I am restarting with **consistency, structured learning, and public sharing**.
+I have started with **consistency, structured learning, and public sharing**.
 My focus is:
 - Strengthen **JavaScript fundamentals** (with projects)
 - Learn & build with **Next.js**